• Home

 We’ve visited Iceland in both summer and winter, and enjoyed our visits at both times of year.
 It’s just a question of being prepared and knowing what to expect.

-All the tours that we’ve listed are group tours.
+All the tours that we’ve listed in this guide so far have been guided group tours.
 Whilst these vary in size, they aren’t private tours, and so you will be sharing the experience with other people, with group sizes varying depending on the tour you choose.
+Often, more expensive tours will feature smaller groups.

 Further Reading for Visiting Iceland